 Astrophysics (Index) | About |

-Black-body radiation is a kind of thermal radiation (aka thermal emission, electromagnetic radiation (EMR) from a body due to its heat), specifically that from a body that is in thermodynamic equilibrium, which implies a constant, uniform temperature.
+Black-body radiation is a kind of thermal radiation (aka thermal emission, EMR from a body due to its temperature), specifically that from a body that is in thermodynamic equilibrium, which implies a constant, uniform temperature.
 It is a continuum emission, i.e., producing continuous spectrum, with a specific shaped spectral energy distribution (SED), dependent only on the temperature of the body (a black-body spectrum).
 The SED is "hill-shaped", its peak at a wavelength calculable from the temperature by Wien's displacement law.
 Planck's law (Planck function) describes the whole spectrum:

 I(ν,T) = 2hν3/c2 × 1/(ehν/(kT)-1)